Before Your Appointment

 Who do I call after hours?

-An on-call physician is always available for urgent concerns at our office phone number.
-For less pressing questions, leave a message in the general voicemail at either of our offices and your call will be returned on the next business day.
+An on-call physician is available 24 hours a day for urgent concerns at our office phone number.
+For less pressing questions, please leave a message in the general voicemail and your call will be returned on the next business day.
 If you think you need immediate medical attention, call 911.

-Do I need to come back after my surgery?
+Do I need to come back after surgery?